ashokadhikari92/MWA_LABS/lab2/exercise1/answer.md

      - url - TO parse URL strings
      - util - To access utility functions
      - timers - To execute a function after a given number of milliseconds
-     - zlib - To compress or decompress files